Regole di allevamento

 Each breeding dog should have a complete scissor bite.
 This is proven through the above mentioned health certificate (special form).

 All breeding candidates have to be X-rayed for HD at the age of at least 15 months.
-An American Collies Europe-approved examination authority must judge the x-rays.
+An American Collies Europe-approved examination authority must judge the x-rays (special forms).
 Only Collies that are HD unaffected with the result HD A or HD B can receive a breeding license.

 All breeding candidates have to be X-rayed for ED at the age of at least 15 months.
-An American Collies Europe-approved examination authority must judge the x-rays.
+An American Collies Europe-approved examination authority must judge the x-rays (special forms).
 Only Collies that are ED unaffected, with the results 0 or ED-border liner can receive a breeding license.
-Dogs originating from another association that have already been X-rayed for HD can be excluded from the examination obligation for ED, if the ED examination has not been mandatory at this time in the other association
+Dogs originating from another association that have already been X-rayed for HD can be excluded from the examination obligation for ED, if the ED examination has not been mandatory at this time in the other association.

 An Ophthalmologist (eye-specialist) for hereditary eye-diseases, like CEA, PRA and KAT, must have examined all breeding candidates.
 The Ophthalmologist must be one that is explicitly accepted by the “American Collies Europe”.
 Only dogs that are free from inherited eye disease will receive a breeding license.
 An exception applies to CEA-CH (Chorioretinal hypoplasia) or MPP (PPM) affected dogs who can receive a breeding license if their vision is not impaired.
 Nevertheless, they must not be mated with other dogs that are CEA-CH affected.